Brecim/WordBombUtility/README.md

 If there are any concerns, please contact me in the Issues tab in this repository.

 ## Requirements
-- A modern Java JRE
+- A modern Java JRE (I recommend the latest version of [Adoptium JRE](https://adoptium.net/temurin/releases) for your platform.)

 _Proper OS packages will be introduced in later versions._